Free Printable: Low Carb & Keto Food ListGet It Now

 Dry the zucchini in the oven.

 As mentioned above, the key to this zucchini pizza crust recipe is to dry the shredded zucchini in the oven.
 The approximate time is 10 to 15 minutes, but can vary depending on your pan, your oven, even your zucchini.
+(It’s a similar process to roasting zucchini, but even faster.)

 So, how do you know it’s done?
 You’ll know when the zucchini soft, a little shriveled, and mostly dry.
 You don’t need to be super precise here, but the texture should be that of cooked zucchini.
 Like this: